 This course is worth three credit hours.
 This means that if this class were face-to-face and presented in a sixteen-week semester, we would spend three clock hours each week in class together, and that for each hour that we would spend in class, you would expect to spend two to three hours completing homework and preparing for the next class meeting (a total time commitment of at least nine to twelve clock hours per week, per class).
 This is why twelve credit hours is referred to as a "full-time class load"--you would spend twelve hours in class each week, plus twenty-four to thirty-six hours working on homework each week (the equivalent to a full-time job).
+Because this course is compressed into 8 weeks, you will need to commit to spending 18-24 clock hours per week on completing assignments.

-In order to be successful in this class, you will need to schedule several hours per week to work on assignments.
 Read everything that is assigned.
 Watch all assigned videos.
 "Due dates" are NOT "do dates."
 Work ahead.
 Check your TC email at least two to three times per week.
 Use your assignment calendar to keep up with all assignments (do not rely on Moodle to prompt you when an assignment is due).
+Get help from me and/or a tutor if you need it.